Beneath the Surface: The Role of Underwater Image Enhancement in Object Detection: Enhancement Evaluation

-The images from the selected datasets are enhanced using the selected enhancement models and evaluated using the selected enhancement metrics.
-The results for CUPDD dataset are shown in Table \ref{tab:quant-CUPDD}.
-These show the superiority of the TEBCF model \cite{yuan2021tebcf} based on all metrics, especially in terms of the UIQM valued at 4.07 and CCF valued at 25.03.
+The images from the selected datasets are enhanced using the selected enhancement models and evaluated using the selected image quality metrics.
+On the one hand, the results for the CUPDD dataset are shown in Table \ref{tab:quant-CUPDD}.
+These results show the high performance of the TEBCF model \cite{yuan2021tebcf} based on all metrics, especially in terms of the UIQM valued at 4.07 and CCF valued at 25.03.
 This should indicate its capability of producing vibrant colors, marked contrast, soft edges, and removing fog effects.
-The Semi UIR model also performs notably with a UIQM of 3.21 and high UCIQE and Entropy values (0.55 and 7.56 respectively), suggesting that it offers a balanced image quality enhancement with rich details.
+The Semi-UIR model also performs notably with a UIQM of 3.21 and high UCIQE and Entropy values (0.55 and 7.56, respectively), suggesting that it offers a balanced image quality enhancement with rich details.
 Meanwhile, the USUIR model stands out in UCIQE (0.60) and Entropy (7.67), reflecting its proficiency in improving colorfulness and retaining image detail.
-The ACDC is another notable contender that signifies a marked enhancement capability with a UIQM of 3.07 and balanced other metrics.
+The ACDC is another notable model that signifies a marked enhancement capability with a UIQM of 3.07 and balanced performance on other metrics.
 Similarly, BayesRet and TUDA demonstrate a balanced approach with a commendable Entropy at 7.72 and 7.77, respectively, indicating substantial detail retention alongside reasonable color and contrast enhancements.
-Conversely, models like ICSP and PCDE, with lower UIQM and CCF values, reflect lesser capabilities in quality enhancement and color correction.
+Conversely, models like ICSP and PCDE, with lower UIQM and CCF values, reflect limited capabilities in quality enhancement and color correction.
 These comparative insights highlight the strengths and potential applications of each model in underwater image processing, emphasizing the importance of selecting a model based on the desired balance of quality, color correction, and detail retention.
-It is worth noting that all models are performing better than the Original except for the ICSP indicating that it is possibly corrupting colors and introducing noise.
-The PCDE and the BayesRet are also inferior to the Original indicating their limited capabilities of enhancing underwater images.
+It is worth noting that all models are performing better than the Original except for the ICSP indicating that it is possibly distorting colors and introducing noise.
+The PCDE and the BayesRet are also less effective to the Original indicating their limited capabilities of enhancing underwater images.